alxroyer/scenario/doc/src/advanced.launcher.rst

     :start-at: def _checkargs
     :end-at: return True

-Then, in the *main* part, prior to calling the :py:meth:`scenario.scenariorunner.ScenarioRunner.main()` method:
+Then, in the *main* part, prior to calling the :py:meth:`scenario._scenariorunner.ScenarioRunner.main()` method:

-- Set an instance of our :py:class:`DemoArgs` class with the :py:meth:`scenario.args.Args.setinstance()` method.
+- Set an instance of our :py:class:`DemoArgs` class with the :py:meth:`scenario._args.Args.setinstance()` method.
-- Call the :py:meth:`scenario.args.Args.parse()` method to parse the command line arguments.
+- Call the :py:meth:`scenario._args.Args.parse()` method to parse the command line arguments.

 ..
 Argument parsing.
 .. literalinclude:: ../../demo/run-demo.py